immersive-web/webxr-ar-module/explainer.md

   if (vrSession) {
     let pose = vrSession.getDevicePose(frameOfRef);

-    // If no pose is provided, exit early without drawing new content. if (!pose) {
+    // Only render if a new pose is available if (pose) {
-      vrSession.baseLayer.commit().then(OnDrawFrame);
-      return;
-    }

       // Do we have exclusive access to the device?
 If so draw the in stereo. if (vrSession.createParameters.exclusive) {
-      // Draw the left eye's view of the scene to the left half of the canvas. gl.viewport(0, 0, glCanvas.width * 0.5, glCanvas.height);
+        // Draw the left eye's view to the left half of the canvas. gl.viewport(0, 0, glCanvas.width*0.5, glCanvas.height);
         drawScene(pose.leftProjectionMatrix, pose.leftViewMatrix);

-      // Draw the right eye's view of the scene to the right half of the canvas. gl.viewport(glCanvas.width * 0.5, 0, glCanvas.width * 0.5, glCanvas.height);
+        // Draw the right eye's view to the right half of the canvas. gl.viewport(glCanvas.width*0.5, 0, glCanvas.width*0.5, glCanvas.height);
         drawScene(pose.rightProjectionMatrix, pose.rightViewMatrix);
       } else {
         // If not an exclusive session, draw a tracked mono view of the scene. gl.viewport(0, 0, glCanvas.width, glCanvas.height);
         drawScene(defaultProjectionMatrix, pose.poseModelMatrix.inverse());
+      }
     }

     // VRCanvasLayer.commit() indicates that rendering has completed and the